Responsible Business & Enterprise

 Select CEOs also participated in the annual Seeing is Believing Royal Report Back in London, UK at St. James Palace and had a private audience with The Prince of Wales at Clarence House to discuss corporate social responsibility in Canada.

-There have been six PSiB community visit days featuring 65 corporate and community leaders since 2012:
+There have been six PSiB community visit days featuring 120 senior business leaders and 26 community organizations since 2012:

 - London, Ontario